FAQ's Diving In Socorro

 The ocean temps at Socorro usually range from 78F-82F in November, 70F-74F in Feb/March and then 76F–80F in April to June.
 Depending on what time of year you join us for the Socorro trips, we’d recommend 5mm in the warmer months, and a 5/7mm or a 7mm in the cooler months.
 Some of our guests also pack a light vest and hood or a vest with an attached hood in case we run into thermoclines during the cooler months.

-We do have a state-of-the-art titanium nitrox membrane system installed and serviced by Nitrox Technologies.
-The charge for Nitrox is $125 per diver per trip for our regular 9 day trips, longer trips may cost up to $150.
-The charge for the PADI EAD Nitrox certification course is $195 plus $75 to dive Nitrox for the remainder of your trip.
+We do have a state-of-the-art titanium Nitrox membrane system installed and serviced by Nitrox Technologies.
+The charge for Nitrox is $150 per diver per trip for our regular 9 day trips, longer trips may cost extra.
+The charge for the PADI EAD Nitrox certification course is $235 plus $85 to dive Nitrox for the remainder of your trip.
 Please note that we accept no credit cards aboard Solmar V at this time, only cash or travelers checks.

 Since we are not a travel agency, we cannot book general hotel rooms.
-We are able to book the following hotels through our U.S. office: Solmar Resort, Grand Solmar, Playa Grande Resort and Quinta del Sol.
-Please note that during high season in Los Cabos, the Solmar Suites and Playa Grande Resort require a 3-night minimum stay.
-For more information on these fine hotels, please visit their individual websites.
-Also, be sure to book your hotel in Cabo San Lucas not San Jose del Cabo.
+As of 2018, our host hotel is The Bahia Hotel & Beach House, where we have pre-negotiated special discounted rates for our liveaboard guests.
+Please note that we will send the host hotel reservation link, together with your liveaboard reservation confirmation.
+Also, should you prefer to not book at our host hotel, be sure to book your hotel in Cabo San Lucas not San Jose del Cabo.
 The entire area is now called Los Cabos.
 Because Solmar V is docked in the marina in Cabo San Lucas, a hotel in Cabo San Lucas is preferred.

 We must be doing something right because we get consistent rave reviews for the gourmet cuisine aboard Solmar V. Our menus vary and feature a combination of American and Mexican cuisine, using fresh, locally grown ingredients as much as possible.
 We offer a variety of cooked-to-order choices for breakfast and you can always count on fresh tropical fruit platters, icy cold fruit juice, yogurt, pastries, an assortment of cereals, teas and fresh-brewed and very strong, Mexican-style coffee.
 Solmar V is one of the few luxury live-aboards that serves a three-course meal for lunch.
 Our’s always begins with a fresh, homemade soup (our chef, Tony, is famous for his soups!), followed by a main course and then a delicious dessert.
 After an afternoon snack and cocktails (watch out for the margaritas!), you’ll be ready for your relaxing dinner aboard Solmar V. We begin with a fresh salad, then either chicken or fresh fish or beef, always a fresh vegetable or two followed by another decadent dessert.
 All beverages, including beer and wine with your meals, are included.
 Since alcohol and diving don’t mix, be prepared to snorkel for the remainder of the day if you choose to drink alcohol before dive ops have closed for the day.
 Our chef prepares delicious snacks in the mornings and afternoons and especially takes pride in his fresh, Mexican-style hot chocolate.
 We always have available fresh fruit, cold fruit juices, sodas, fresh-brewed coffee, and both hot tea and iced tea.
 We can easily accommodate any special requests such as food allergies, a vegetarian menu, heavy on the fresh salads, etc if you inform us of your needs at least two weeks before your trip.
 We understand that a live aboard experience is eat-sleep-and-dive and we do our very best to ensure that each of these experiences aboard Solmar V is memorable for you.